dfigueroaw/minesweeper/README.md

 # minesweeper

-A console-based implementation of Minesweeper developed as my final project for Programming 2 at UTEC.
+This program was developed as my final project for the Programming 2 course at UTEC.
+Please note that the program is entirely in Spanish.